 - In the Add Device dialog, select the Other Devices tab.
 Your Gateway is now ready to pair your device.

 - Remove the base from the sensor by holding the sensor in one hand with the base pointed down, then twist the base counter clockwise to release, and remove it to gain access to the battery compartment.
 Remove the back cover of the sensor by turning it clockwise and then pulling.

 - Insert the battery.

-- Press and hold the Function button on the inside of the sensor for approximately 15 seconds.
+- Press the Function/Pairing button on the inside of the sensor.

-- The device will show up in your device list, select Add next to the device and then follow the wizard to complete the pairing process.
+- Select Add next to the devices (one at a time) and then follow the wizard to complete the pairing process.

 - Reassemble the sensor.